nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/tomcat-server-zip/installing-and-setting-up-related-software.md

 - For thumbnail generation: ImageMagick and Ghostscript for most file formats.
 UFRaw for RAW files.
 - For processing WordPerfect documents: libwpd

-If you installed the Nuxeo DAM addon, you will need these additional requirements:
+If you are using Picture, Video or Audio document types, you will need these additional requirements:

 - For metadata extraction: Exiftool
 - For picture preview and tilling: ImageMagick (already required for thumbnails)